Running ROS on multiple machines

 You can run this tutorial on:

-Connecting ROS powered robots in LAN
+Connecting ROS in LAN network

 To run ROS on multiple machines you need to connect them to the same LAN network at first.
+Only one devices can run ROS Master.
+For example if you are connecting robot and laptop, run roscore

 only on one of those two devices.

-running.
 Let's assume we are connecting robot and laptop devices, with the following IP addresses:

 - robot: